Film and TelevisionFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-There is a lively postgraduate community in the department which runs a film club and shares research through regular research student coffee mornings and an annual symposium of current postgraduate research.
+There is a lively postgraduate community in the department which runs a film club and shares research through regular research student coffee mornings and presentations of current postgraduate research.

-The department has a termly programme of research seminars and public talks, and leads a regional research group, Screen Research, which organises workshops on topics across film, television and screen media.
+The department has a termly programme of research seminars and public talks, and co-leads a regional research group, Screen Research, which organises workshops on topics across film, television and screen media.

 Dr Alex Clayton, (Senior Lecturer), Aesthetics of screen comedy; film criticism and the appreciation of film style; Hollywood cinema; the body in performance; the work of relatively neglected or underappreciated filmmakers; tone, perspective, intention, rhetoric.